PearlCxndy/Umwelt/README.md

 Bam have to write that
 **Issue:**
 **Solution:**
 We firstly tried connecting Unity to Madmapper.
 However, because of the license issues we couldn't use it.
-We decided to switch to Touchdesigner.
-Where we used [this video](https://www.youtube.com/watch?v=iIwcqgAPVWI) to connect the Unity Scene to Touchdesigner using [Klak Spout](https://github.com/keijiro/KlakSpout) package.
+We decided to switch to Touchdesigner where we used Syphon Package by Keijiro, however this method caused issuees with Kantanmapper, Then we used this [this video](https://www.youtube.com/watch?v=iIwcqgAPVWI) to connect the Unity Scene to Touchdesigner, in an alternative way, using [Klak Spout] (https://github.com/keijiro/KlakSpout) package.
+This worked better with the Kantanmapper so we decided to stick with that method.

 ## Final Project Images